elchananmizrachi/2bcloud/README.md

 # 2bcloud

-This assignment attended to parctice a simple form of application deployment.
+This assignment attended to practice a simple form of application deployment.

 1. Simple application writen in nodejs that prints "Hello World" while accessing on HTTP
 2. Dockerfile for application packing